 Diabetic retinopathy has a number of stages:

-The early or ‘non-proliferative’ stages are characterised by damage to the blood vessels in the retina, but vision tends not to be affected.
+The early or ‘non-proliferative’ stages are characterised by damage to the blood vessels in the retina, but your vision tends not to be affected.

 Once the disease reaches the more advanced ‘proliferative’ stage, abnormal and fragile blood vessels begin to grow on the retina.